FC Kokand 1912

-Kokand 1912 (Uzbek: Qoʻqon 1912 futbol klubi / "Қўқон 1912" футбол клуби) is an Uzbekistani football club from the city of Kokand.
-Founded in 1912, it is the oldest football club of Uzbekistan and Central Asia.
+Kokand 1912 (Uzbek: Qoʻqon 1912 futbol klubi / "Қўқон 1912" футбол клуби) is an Uzbekistani professional football club from the city of Kokand.
+Founded in 1912, it is the oldest football club of the Central Asia.
 It plays in the Uzbekistan Super League.

 History

 For the first time football entered the territory of modern Uzbekistan at the beginning of the 20th century.
 For the first time the soldiers of the Russian Empire began to play football in their free time, which were based in various cities of Central Asia, and the region of Central Asia was part of the Russian Empire as Russian Turkestan.

 The inhabitants of the surrounding military fortifications of the Russian Empire, cities, and villages have expressed an interest to a new sport.
 Matches between soldiers watched a large number of onlookers.
 Special popularity of football is starting to happen among the local youth.
 The real goals at that time was only for soldiers.
 Gradually they began to imitate the playing fields as soldiers, and were able to make a homemade ball.
 The first ball for them was created by a local shoemaker, who used leather for the material, and inside the ball was stuffed with different fabrics.
 Shortly afterwards a few locals gathering together the necessary money, bought the Russian soldiers real ball.
 After the residents had a real ball, the popularity of football has grown even more.

 In 1912, in Kokand formed the first football team consisting of local residents.
 It was the first football team in the history of Central Asia and Uzbekistan.
 First, this team plays matches with each other, and then begins to play with the teams of Russian soldiers.
 Gradually Kokand team is beginning to win team Russian soldiers, and sometimes with big bills.
 Soon after the success, opponent becomes a team of Kokand Ferghana military garrison.
 Match in Skobelev (now Ferghana) extends until in favor of team military of the garrison with minimal-sum game.
 After defeat, Kokand offer to play a return match, and a month later the match between the teams is repeated.
 The return match took place in Kokand, and ended with the victory of the Kokand team with a minimum score.
 A distinctive feature of this match was that the match was watched by a large number of spectators.

 Soon after a series of successes Kokand team, in football are beginning to pay attention intelligentsia and wealthy people and merchants not only Kokand, but and the entire Ferghana Valley.
 Thanks to their efforts in the same 1912 created the first in the history of Central Asia and Uzbekistan's football team called "Muskomanda" (Muslim team).
 Later in the other cities and villages of the Ferghana Valley to create the local team.
 "Muskomanda" plays matches with these teams, making a sort of tour of the towns and villages of the Ferghana Valley.